-Do you know that wound dehiscence after abdominal surgery is associated with mortality rates of 10−44%?
-Surgical wound dehiscence is a postoperative complication involving the breakdown of a surgical incision site.
+Did you know that wound dehiscence after abdominal surgery is associated with mortality rates ranging from 10% to 44%?
+This serious postoperative complication involves the breakdown of a surgical incision site, potentially leading to extended hospital stays, additional surgeries, and significant patient discomfort.

 Risk Factors for Wound Dehiscence: